 The Congress should also note that provisions such as these exacerbate the view, widely held among so many of the world's consumers, that America is advancing the profits of its drug companies at the expense of global public health.
-This view has been a stumbling block in recent trade negotiations.
-The Doha Development Round is already a difficult challenge.
+This view has been one more stumbling block to completing the possibly-failed Doha round, fueling widespread distrust of America's intent to negotiate an agreement that truly advances the development needs of WTO members.